Financial-Times/n-ui/runbook.md

 ### n-ui Parity issues

-- n-ui release failures cause parity issues for any user-facing app which depends on it.
+- n-ui release failures cause build issues for any user-facing app which depends on it.
 The CircleCI build will fail with the message: "Projects using n-ui must maintain parity between versions."
 	- Attempt a rebuild of the failed CircleCI workflow.

 ### General tips for troubleshooting Customer Products systems